jamesvillarrubia/nodebestpractices/sections/projectstructre/choose-framework.md

 **Prefer Fastify when -** The app consists of reasonably-sized components/Microservices (i.e., not a huge monolith); for teams who have solid JavaScript & Node.js knowledge; when sticking to Node.js narratives and spirit is desirable

 **Prefer Nest.js when** - It's desirable to design and code in OOP style; when the team is highly experienced with Java/Spring/Angular or similar; for large size app that can't be broken down (i.e. monolith) to autonomous component; for a team that lacks fundamental JavaScript/Node.js skills (not exclusively, this yet another consideration); when the decision-making overhead should be minimized; when the time to the first delivery is a critical factor

+**Prefer FeathersJS when** - When your team is not focused on OOP and dependency injection, but needs more batteries-included than Express or Koa.
+Useful for abstracting against multiple DB engines if your sub-apps talk to different domains with different DBs.